DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/index.rst

 =========

-This section covers the hardware components for the whole system
+This section covers the hardware components for the whole system.

 .. toctree::
    :maxdepth: 2